 Our international trade and commodity finance team provides specialist trading and finance advice and assistance to global traders and banks involved in all types of commodities from oil and gas, chemicals, metals and mining to sugar, grain and timber.

-Across our network of UK and international offices, including the key trading hubs of London, Paris, Madrid, Piraeus, Singapore and Sao Paulo, our multi-jurisdictional lawyers offer a reassuring combination of in-depth knowledge of both national and international law along with well-established relationships to support our clients.
+Across our network of UK and international offices, including the key trading hubs of London, Paris, Madrid, Piraeus and Singapore, our multi-jurisdictional lawyers offer a reassuring combination of in-depth knowledge of both national and international law along with well-established relationships to support our clients.

 We advise investment banks, financial institutions, trading houses, companies, and Maritime Law Associations (MLAs) on a wide range of financing, transactional, contentious and non-contentious matters.
 Our insightful and pragmatic advice on the advantages, challenges and pitfalls of different jurisdictions enables them to manage their risk more effectively and to achieve greater commercial success.